syncfusion-content/winui-docs/winui/Kanban/getting-started.md

 Refer to the following link for guidance on applying themes: [Themes for Syncfusion WinUI controls](https://help.syncfusion.com/winui/common/themes)

 N> You can refer to our `WinUI Kanban` feature tour page for its groundbreaking feature representations.
 You can also explore our `WinUI Kanban Examples` that shows you how to render the Kanban in WinUI.

+## Localization

+The WinUI Kanban control allows localization of all the static default strings, enabling you to translate them into any supported language.
+For detailed steps on how to localize the default strings, refer to the following link: [Localization in WinUI controls](https://help.syncfusion.com/winui/common/localization).

+## Right to Left (RTL)

+The WinUI Kanban supports RTL rendering, displaying text and the control’s layout from right to left.
+For more information on enabling RTL rendering refer to the following link: [Right to left in WinUI controls](https://help.syncfusion.com/winui/common/right-to-left).